soumendus/file-audit-using-kaudit/README.md

 Email: satapathy.soumendu@gmail.com

 # PROBLEM
-Create file monitoring software that will log file access to configured directories on the system.
+File monitoring software that will log file access to configured directories on the system.

 # SOLUTION